 § 85-9.
 Administrative Liability

-No officer , agent, or employee of the Township or member of the Township Board shall render himself or herself personally liable for any damage which may occur to any person or entity as the result of any act or decision performed in the discharge of his or her duties and responsibilities pursuant to this Ordinance.
+No officer , agent, or employee of the Township or member of the Township Board or Committee shall render himself or herself personally liable for any damage which may occur to any person or entity as the result of any act or decision performed in the discharge of his or her duties and responsibilities pursuant to this Ordinance.